 IMPORTANT POINTS TO CONSIDER: : If you need service on a second tenant, you will need (2) Summons and Complaints; (5) copies of the NOTICE TO QUIT, and (5) copies of any existing lease agreement; and (2) envelopes addressed to the Defendants.
 When you have all your papers together, the clerk will file your suit and set your case for hearing.

 At the bottom of the page of the Complaint form, is a part called Supplemental Damages for a money judgment.
 This is a separate claim, requiring an additional filing fee and personal service.
 Personal service of the papers is not guaranteed at that time, as the papers must be served quickly or posted, due to the hearing date set on the Summons at the time of filing.
 Following is a list of the current filing fees for possession and a money judgment:

 0 - $600.00 - $90.00 filing fee

 Filing fees are separate from service fees, therefore, you will need two separate forms of payment when filing your lawsuit.

-- Filing fee made payable to the 17th District Court in the form of cash, check, visa, master card, discover or American Express.
+1. Filing fee made payable to the 17th District Court in the form of cash, check/visa/master card or discover.

 Because of the expediency required in landlord-tenant cases, the Court Officer does not always have time to contact you if you paid for a money judgment, and they cannot obtain personal service.
 Your paperwork will be posted to the dwelling, so you can receive a judgment of possession.
 You may have to obtain a money judgment through other methods if the defendants do not appear in court.